What happens to the Family Center with the addition of the Local Good Center?

 How does a regional campus fit into the plan, and where are we looking at going?

 We often hear the comment, “I wish there was a Chase Oaks campus in ______.”
 Looking at our criteria for launching new campuses and the emergence of our digital platforms, we sense that God is broadening our reach beyond the north Dallas area.
-When people with Chase Oaks DNA are looking to launch something needed and new in their community, and God provides the right leadership and timing, we will pay attention to that.
-We are exploring a possible location now; we hope to share more soon about where God will use Chase Oaks to impact a new community.
+God has provided people with Chase Oaks DNA who are looking to launch something needed and new, along with the right leadership and timing, in the Greater San Antonio area.
+We are excited to see how God will work through our first regional campus there.

 Can I give to specific parts of the project?